 But if you work from home, make sure you have a certain area specifically for work.
 You don’t want files spread out all over the dinner table, and you don’t want to feel like you’re not working just because you’re relaxing on the couch.

 Agatha Christie never wrote at her desk, she wrote wherever she could sit down.
 Ernest Hemingway wrote standing up.
 Thomas Wolfe, at 6’6″ tall, used the top of his refrigerator as a desk.
 Richard Wright wrote on a park bench, rain or shine.

-8. Pretend you’re on an airplane.
+13. Pretend you’re on an airplane

-By pretending you’re on an airplane you can act like your internet access is limited, you’re not able to get something from your bookcase, and you can’t make countless phone calls.
+By pretending you’re on an airplane, you can act like your internet access is limited, you’re not able to get something from your bookcase, and you can’t make countless phone calls.

 Writers Anthony Trollope and Henry James started writing their next books as soon as they finished their current work in progress.

 Stephen King writes every day of the year, and holds himself accountable for 2,000 words a day!
 Mark Twain wrote every day, and then read his day’s work aloud to his family to get their feedback.

-20. Be in tune with your body.
+15. Be in tune with your body

 Keep this in mind as you assign projects to yourself throughout the day, and take breaks to ensure that you won’t get burned out.

-Featured photo credit: Julian Partridge via flickr.com
+Featured photo credit: Unsplash via unsplash.com